 I am over the top~~~~~ thankful that in a few days I will share the stage with my beautiful daughter Amber Lynn and cast yet another ripple of hope, joy, and faith.
 With courage and grit, I will share the strength of my heart with those who are struggling and those coming to find a sense of community.

 In the psychiatric unit, I was afraid and ashamed.
 So ashamed, in fact, at first I refused to answer phone calls or see anyone.
 I truly felt like a failure.
 Eventually, some of my family came up to see me, and that was a turning point.
 They loved me and told me they were glad I was still here.
-That was the first time I realized that I didn’t love me.
-I wanted to, but I didn’t know how.
+That was the first time I realized that I didn’t love myself.
+I wanted to, but I didn’t know-how.

 But what I want to ask you today is this: Do you think walking myself into the psychiatric unit made me a bad mom or a good one?

 Did I ask for the thoughts that told me to end my life every day?
 Do we have any control over the thoughts that enter our minds?

 If what I did was right, then why did it feel like the wrong thing to do?

 If getting help was the right thing, why don’t more people do it?
 I think we can all come up with some reasons why people don’t, right?